Rick-Phoenix/sketch/docs/src/cli_docs.md

 ###### **Subcommands:**

 * `ts` — Launches typescript-specific commands
-* `init` — Creates a new git repo with a gitignore file.
-Optionally, it sets up the git remote and the pre-commit config
+* `init` — Creates a new git repo with a generated gitignore file and, optionally, it sets up the git remote and the pre-commit config
-* `new` — Generates a new config file with some optional initial values defined via the cli flags
+* `new` — Generates a new config file with some optional initial values defined via cli flags
 * `render` — Renders a single template to a file or to stdout
 * `render-preset` — Renders a templating preset defined in the configuration file
-* `exec` — Renders a template and launches it as a command
+* `exec` — Renders a template and executes it as a shell command

 ###### **Options:**

-* `-c`, `--config <FILE>` — Sets a custom config file
+* `-c`, `--config <FILE>` — Sets a custom config file.
+Any file names `sketch.{yaml,json,toml}` in the cwd or in `XDG_CONFIG_HOME/sketch` will be detected automatically.
+If no file is found, the default settings are used
 * `--ignore-config-file` — Ignores any config files, uses cli instructions only
 * `--shell <SHELL>` — The shell to use for commands [default: `cmd.exe` on windows and `sh` elsewhere]
 * `--debug` — Activates debugging mode
-* `--out-dir <DIR>` — The base path for the generated files [default: "."]
+* `--out-dir <DIR>` — The base path for the generated files [default: `.`]
 * `--templates-dir <DIR>` — The path to the templates directory, starting from the cwd (when set via cli) or from the config file (when defined in one of them)
 * `--no-overwrite` — Does not overwrite existing files
 * `--dry-run` — Aborts before writing any content to disk